fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 Branch name for developing new features should start with `feature/` and make them easily linkable with the corresponding issue.
 For example if the branch is related to issue 123, name it `feature/123-my-short-explanation`.

-When the feature is ready, the Developer creates a **pull request** (MR) via GitHub.
+When the feature is ready, the Developer creates a **pull request** (PR) via GitHub.
 Be sure to request merging to the `develop` branch.

-The Core Developers team then assign the merge request one Core Developer (*Assignee* PR field in GitHub) and one Reviewer (*Reviewer* PR field in GitHub).
-The *Assignee* and the *Reviewer* can be the same physical person, but they both shall be different people from the Developer of the feature.
+The Core Developers team then assigns the pull request one Core Developer (*Assignee* PR field in GitHub) and one Reviewer (*Reviewer* PR field in GitHub).
+The *Assignee* and the *Reviewer* can be the same physical person, but they both shall be different people from the developer of the feature.

-The *Reviewer* then does a technical review of the merge request evaluating:
+The *Reviewer* then does a technical review of the pull request evaluating:

 - the functional correctness of the feature (eg match with implemented algorithm or formula)
 - the maturity of the feature implementation including conformance to the [**definition of done** (DoD)](./definition-of-done.md).
 - the absence of technical regression introduced by the feature
 - the technical coherence of the implementation of the feature with the existing code base

-The *Reviewer* marks the MR as *Approved* in GitHub once it is technically ready to be merged.
+The *Reviewer* marks the PR as *Approved* in GitHub once it is technically ready to be merged.

 The *Assignee* assesses: